W.A. Franke Honors College Honors Early Assurance Program (HEAP)

 - Once all Honors requirements, including the Honors thesis, and a final 360 interview are completed, acceptance will be offered.
 No deferrals or gap year will be allowed for HEAP participants.

-Students accepted into the Franke HEAP will complete a summer program between their junior and senior year which will provide an immersive, mentored experience with the University of Arizona’s College of Medicine-Tucson faculty and medical students.
+Students accepted into HEAP will complete a summer program between their junior and senior year which will provide an immersive, mentored experience with the University of Arizona’s College of Medicine-Tucson faculty and medical students.
 The length of the summer program will be determined in the spring semester, but the program typically runs from mid-July to mid-August.
 For questions about the summer program contact, Dr. Zoe Cohen, Director, HEAP.

 The goals of the program are to: